sodazone/ocelloids-services/guides/TESTING-POLKADOT.md

 ## 3. Watch for Notifications

-When eventually a cross-chain transfer is  made, you should receive a notification.
+Once a cross-chain transfer is made, you should receive a notification.

-If you are using notify type=`log`, you can search in the log file using grep:
+If you are using notify type=`log`, you can search in the log file using `grep`:

 ```shell
 grep -E "STORED|MATCHED|NOTIFICATION" /tmp/xcm.log